Struct gstreamer_check::harness::RefMut [−][src]

 Similar to gst_harness_add_src_harness, this is a convenience to

-directly create a src-harness using the src_element_name
+directly create a src-harness using the src_element_name name specified.

 MT safe.